lsst/dp0-2_lsst_io/data-products-dp0-2/data-processing.rst

 As described in `Aihara et al. (2019) <https://arxiv.org/abs/1905.12221>`_, each image is resampled, PSF-matched, and stacked into a 2.5-sigma-clipped mean coadd that serves as a model of the static scene.
 A difference image was created for each image with respect to this model to identify regions associated with transient detections that only appear in a small number of epochs.
 With these regions identified, the final coadded image is created as a weighted mean stack of images where the transient detections are ignored.
-The PSF at any location point in the coadded image is calculated by taking a weighted sum of the PSFs from individual visits that have been resampled and weighted in the same way as the coadds.
+The PSF at a given location in the coadded image is calculated by taking a weighted sum of the PSFs from individual visits that have been resampled and weighted in the same way as the coadds.
 Regions that have clipped areas will not have the correct PSF, and these are flagged for individual objects.
 Before individual images are combined to form the coadd, an empirical background model is fit to the entire focal plane to control the extent to which extended features are included in the background model.